 The Single Audit Act (SAA) of 1984 established uniform guidelines for state and local governments receiving federal financial assistance.
 The 1984 Act was amended in July 1996, was revised on June 27, 2003 and again on June 26, 2007, and is effective for fiscal years after December 31, 2003, to reflect revised audit criteria and reporting requirements.
 The Office of Management and Budget (OMB) issued final guidance for 2 C.F.R.
 Part 200-Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) on December 26, 2013.
 This new guidance applies to all federal awards or funding increments awarded on or after December 26, 2014, and provides additional guidelines regarding the implementation of SAA requirements.
 2 C.F.R.
-Part 200, Subpart F - Audit Requirements, available at www.ecfr.gov/cgi-bin/text-idv2tnle (cefrbroure (Title02 (2efr200, main 02 tpl. ectablishes the requirements for examinational audits that idx?tpl=/ecfrbrowse/Title02/2cfr200_main_02.tpl, establishes the requirements for organizational audits that apply to COPS Office award recipients.
+Part 200, Subpart F - Audit Requirements, available at www.ecfr.gov/cgi-bin/textidx?tpl=/ecfrbrowse/Title02/2cfr200_main_02.tpl, establishes the requirements for organizational audits that apply to COPS Office award recipients.
 Recipients must arrange for the required organization-wide (not award-by-award) audit in accordance with the requirements of Subpart F.